 Research has shown that older adults who engage with the arts in a group setting — anything from dancing to a poetry group to singing in a choir — enjoy tangible benefits in multiple areas of health.
 This has to do with feelings of mastery, and with social connection.

-Creativity is about much more than visual art.
-Aging should be recognized as a time of great creative potential, whether through music, poetry, storytelling, dance and movement, or even gardening — the sky is truly the limit.
+Mather recognizes that creativity is about much more than visual art.
+They encourage everyone to recognize aging as a time of great creative potential, whether through music, poetry, storytelling, dance and movement, or even gardening — the sky is truly the limit.

 The preceding sponsored post was also published on FFXnow.com